souperdoupe/crunkbong/README.md

 # crunkbong
-D o N ' t.
-B i N g.
-T h E. b O n G.
+D o N ' t  B i N g  T h E  b O n G

 crunkbong is a parody OS with a serious point: that modular utilities are the best utilities.
 It was inspired by the infamous crunchbang, but is far weaker by design.
 Currently, this github page houses only some shell scripts, but more is surely to come.